XII. New Paradigm Workshop - Resetting the Economy after the Crises

 Alena Buyx

 is Chair of the German Ethics Council and Professor of Medical Ethics as well as Institute Director at the Technical University of Munich.
-As a member of various expert panels, she has advised the WHO on issues of human genome editing and the German government during the Covid-19 pandemic.
+As a member of expert panels, she has advised the WHO on issues of human genome editing and the German government during the Covid-19 pandemic.